Green-Phys/PronyAC/README.md

 Other classes and functions are also provided to facilitate testings of toy models.
 The "examples" folder contains all original data of https://doi.org/10.48550/arXiv.2312.10576 and corresponding scripts to generate them.
 It might be a good start from there to get familiar with this program.

+**Disclaimer: This method is primarily for data without systematic bias.
+Its performance over systematically biased data is under testing, and modifications to the code may be made in the future to further improve performance in this case.**